Home

 Annual Quota AE assignments are given on a rolling basis, as submissions are received.
 The default quota is 12 papers per year, but it is possible to change it through the openreview console, as well as to mark yourself temporarily unavailable for periods such as illness, vacation or work leave.
 On the other hand, you are generally expected to accept all AE requests of submissions that fall within your expertise and quota.
 Acceptable exceptions are if you have a conflict of interest with one of the authors.

-Once you've confirmed that a submission is appropriate for TMLR, the submission becomes public and your identity as the AE responsible for the submission is revealed on OpenReview.
+Once you've confirmed that a submission is appropriate for TMLR, the submission becomes public.

 Assignment of reviewers Once confirmed that a submission is appropriate for TMLR, you should assign it for review to at least 3 reviewers.
 You must make the initial assignment within a week of accepting a paper’s assignment.
 TMLR will give you access to a pool of reviewers who have already committed to reviewing for TMLR.
 However make sure to avoid reviewers who 1) have already filled their annual quota or 2) have an unsubmitted review, unless you’ve received confirmation from the reviewer that they are willing to take on this additional review.
 By default, reviewers are asked to submit their review within 2 weeks of their assignment.
 However, if the submission is longer than 12 pages (excluding any appendix), we ask you to permit a longer reviewing time frame.